joeyzhang-dev/neetcode/Arrays and Hashing/49_Group_Anagrams.md

 - Use the count tuple as the key, and append the word to the value list

   🛒 **Analogy:**
   Anagrams are like two people showing up at checkout with **identical shopping carts** — they may have loaded items in a different order, but they’re buying the **exact same stuff**.
+So we are trying to group the identical shopping carts together.

 ## [49.
 Group Anagrams](https://leetcode.com/problems/group-anagrams/)
 **Precondition:** Any known constraints (e.g., "only lowercase letters", "no negative numbers")